JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Outflow demography

 \subsection{Host galaxy properties}

-As discussed in the previous Sec., we find a global outflow detection rate of $25-40\%$ depending on the \snr\ threshold.
+As discussed in the previous section, we find a global outflow detection rate of $25-40\%$ depending on the \snr\ threshold.
 This indicates that it is more likely to detect a broad component tracing outflows when the \snr\ of the emission line is higher.
 On the other hand, the incidence fraction may also depend on the galaxy properties.
-Previous studies at lower redshift have concluded that the incidence fraction increases with increasing stellar mass \citep{Weiner:2009,Genzel:2014,Forster:2019, Leung:2019, Concas:2022}.
-Specifically, these studies found an incidence fraction $<10\%$ in galaxies with $M_{\star}\sim10^{10}~{\rm M_{\odot}}$ while the fraction reaches values of $\sim60\%$ in massive galaxies with $M_{\star}\sim10^{11}~{\rm M_{\odot}}$.
-This trend was associated with the presence of AGN, which are more luminous in massive galaxies, thus making the outflows they accelerate more likely to be detected, being faster and more massive than in lower-mass galaxies.
-However, the sample of galaxies without AGN signatures shows that the incidence of outflows increases with the SFR supporting the scenario in which such fast gas is accelerated by star formation activity.
-We have thus investigated if the presence of outflows in our sample might depend on galaxy properties as well.
+Previous studies at lower redshift have concluded that the incidence fraction increases with increasing stellar mass \citep{Weiner:2009, Genzel:2014,Forster:2019, Leung:2019, Concas:2022}.
+Specifically, these studies found an incidence fraction $<10\%$ in galaxies with $M_{\star}\sim10^{10}~{\rm M_{\odot}}$, while the fraction reaches values of $\sim60\%$ in massive galaxies with $M_{\star}\sim10^{11}~{\rm M_{\odot}}$.
+This trend was associated with the presence of AGN, which are more luminous in massive galaxies, which means that the outflows they accelerate are more likely to be detected because they are faster and more massive than in lower-mass galaxies.
+We therefore investigated whether the outflows in our sample might also depend on the galaxy properties.
+However, the sample of galaxies without AGN signatures shows that the incidence of outflows increases with the SFR, supporting the scenario in which this fast gas is accelerated by star formation activity.